 The Automatic Logout feature can be enabled with a single click on the Enable Automatic Logout of inactive users checkbox.
 Once enabled you can set the time limit in minutes.
 You also have the option to control exactly which users and/or companies you want the feature enabled for by clicking the Users Button.
 For example below shows the feature is enabled for everyone except the ‘sa’ user:

-Next, you have the option to Enabled a second level of Automatic Logout which allows you to impose a more aggressive automatic logout when your available user licenses falls below a specified percentage.
+Next, you have the option to Enabled an additional user license sensitive level which allows you to impose a more aggressive automatic logout when your available user licenses falls below a specified percentage.
 You can then set the threshold percentage and the shorter time limit.

 There is an option to Check for SQL activity before logging out inactive users but this is not recommended.
 The reason is that Microsoft Dynamics GP has background timed processes which run every minute and update the last activity timestamp for the current user’s SQL session, thus preventing GP from logging out.
 This is an issue that has been discussed on the forums.
 It is best to leave this option off and rely on Dexterity monitoring for activity.
 You will get a warning to this effect when you try to enable the option.